Lingopie vs. LingQ: Which Platform Suits Your Learning Style Best in 2025?

 And funnily enough, I’m a mix of ‘I’ and ‘C’ in DISC, so this inner battle makes perfect sense.

 However, if you were to send me to a deserted island with just one language learning app, I’d have to pick LingQ (as long as I also had access to an e-book store).
-I’ve read 17+ books in Finnish with LingQ and still use it daily in all the languages I’m learning.
+I’ve used LingQ to read 17+ books in Finnish, a dozen or more in Cantonese, and a bunch in Spanish.
+I use it daily in all the languages I’m learning.
 It’s a must-have for my routine—not just because reading is the most effective way to expand our vocabulary, but also because it lets me explore new topics and grow as a person.
-I also love that I can have all sorts of audio content organized in one place for easy access.
+I also love that I can have all sorts of audio content organized in one place through different playlists in LingQ.

-Another big reason is that LingQ supports all three languages I’m learning (Cantonese, Finnish, and Spanish), whereas Lingopie currently only supports Spanish.
-LingQ’s longevity is also tough to beat, since you’ll literally never run out of content.
+Another big reason why LingQ is my go-to is that it supports all three languages I’m learning (Cantonese, Finnish, and Spanish), whereas Lingopie (currently) only supports Spanish.
+LingQ’s longevity is also tough to beat, since you’ll literally never run out of content, even though Lingopie update their library of shows and content every month.

-I have to admit, though.
-There’s an excitement on Lingopie right now.
+I have to admit, though — there’s a certain excitement on Lingopie right now.
 They are quickly improving their platform, adding new languages, features, and content.
-LingQ also updates their platform, but in my experience, they tend to do bigger updates less frequently.
+LingQ also update their platform, but in my experience, they tend to do bigger updates less frequently.

-If I were starting a new language from scratch today, I’d likely go with Lingopie as one of my main resources.
-I find using TV shows one of the most effective and enjoyable ways to learn.
-And I love how easy and pleasant Lingopie is to use, whether on the desktop or phone app.
+If I was starting a new language today, I’d likely go with Lingopie.
+I find using TV shows one of the most effective and fun ways to learn a language.
+I also just love how easy Lingopie is to use, whether on the desktop or phone app.
+It just makes learning a language a great and smooth experience.

 As you can see, there’s no clear winner when comparing two of the best language learning platforms out there.